Exceptions explained

 }

-A new exception object of the type InvalidOperationException
+A new exception object of the type InvalidOperationException is

 created in the above example.
 It's constructed with an error message